andywilsonuk/StringTokenFormatter/README.md

 # How token resolution works

-To resolve the tokens within a template string, there is a two stage process, first parsing, then expanding.
+To resolve the tokens within a template string, there is a two-stage process, first parsing, then expanding.

 ## Parsing